VesTheCoder/key-value-storage/README.md

 - This project was made 98% manually.
 No LLM functional code, no autocomplete
 - The whole process of me working on the project on record you can find here: (youtube link would be here when I'll edit the video - 30 hours recorded).
 - What was written by LLM: docstrings, data type hints, this readme file, Dockerfiles.
 Every string was carefully checked manually.
 - To easily start the project, you can use the docker-compose.yml, that is located in the main directory.
+For manual start install the dependincies and then just run the main.py file.

 ## Table of Contents